lostjared/PuzzleDrop.Web/README.md

 # PuzzleDrop.Web
 WebAssembly Game Demo

-Controls
+Controls:
-    * Left, Right Arrow keys: Move the blocks
-    * Up Arrow key: Shift the colors of the blocks
+    Use the Left, Right Arrow keys to Move the blocks the Up Arrow key to Shift the colors of the blocks press the Spacebar to rotate the blocks.
-    * Spacebar: Rotate the blocks

 How to play: